Aliases for CASP9 Gene

 GeneCards Summary for CASP9 Gene

 CASP9 (Caspase 9) is a Protein Coding gene.
 Diseases associated with CASP9 include cerebral hypoxia and chronic mountain sickness.
-Among its related pathways are Signaling by GPCR and Immune System.
+Among its related pathways are Alzheimer's disease and Amyotrophic lateral sclerosis (ALS).
 GO annotations related to this gene include protein kinase binding and peptidase activity.
 An important paralog of this gene is CASP1.

 UniProtKB/Swiss-Prot for CASP9 Gene